Introduction

 Medical Treatment

 After the accident, Nolan focused on getting the medical treatment he needed.
 He was taken by ambulance to the hospital, where diagnostic testing was performed, and he was discharged.
-About a month and a half after the accident, he had an MRI on his low back, which revealed three bulging discs.
+About a month and a half after the accident, he had an MRI on his lower back, which revealed three bulging discs.
 Nolan missed a little bit of time from work due to his injuries and completed his chiropractic treatment and pain management treatment just over four months following the accident.

 Gathering Evidence

-Once he was finished treating, we gathered all of Nolan’s medical records and bills for medical treatment associated with his accident.
+Once he finished treating, we gathered all of Nolan’s medical records and bills for medical treatment associated with his accident.
 We also had his employer fill out a form documenting the amount of time he missed from work and verifying how much he made on a weekly basis to prove his lost wages.
 I then sent a demand letter to the other driver’s insurance company’s adjuster, demanding they pay out their insured driver’s policy limits.
 Along with the demand letter, I included all the evidence that supported my client’s case, including the photographs, medical records, and medical bills.

 Demand Letter

 The demand letter is how an injury victim initiates settlement negotiations in Kentucky.
-The other driver’s insurance company is not required to disclose their insured driver’s policy limits, so it’s usually a good idea to start off negotiations by sending a demand for the policy limits.
-I knew in Nolan’s case that the insurer would either pay out the policy limits if the other driver had low limits, like the state minimum of $25,000 per person, or make us an offer for a specific amount.
+The other driver’s insurance company is not required to disclose their insured driver’s policy limits, so it’s usually a good idea to start negotiations by sending a demand for the policy limits.
+I knew in Nolan’s case that the insurer would either pay out the policy limits if the other driver had low limits, like the state minimum of $25,000 per person or make us an offer for a specific amount.

 Settlement Negotiations